 Not everyone is born into a rich or middle-class family.
 Neither is everyone born in a politically and economically stable country.

-By volunteering with some of the humanitarian organizations, you get a chance to help the less fortunate people in the world.
+You can volunteer to some of the humanitarian organizations, which will give you the chance to help the less fortunate people in the world.
 Some deal with providing and building shelters while others deal with providing food and water among other amenities.

 Whether you want to build new social or professional relationships, volunteering is one of the best ways to do it.
 It gives you an opportunity to meet like-minded people and people from different walks of life.
 Through these interactions, you can create long term relationships, and gain valuable people skills.